On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Introduction

-A central argument in the work of Chen et al.~\cite{Chen:19:TheExponential-TimeComplexity} is that for a bipartite graph $H$ and the problem $\numHomsTo{H}$ there exists a simple reduction from $\numHomsTo{B}$, where $B$ is the ball of radius $2$ around a vertex $v$ in $H$ denoted $\twoneigh{v}$.
-By an iterative application of this argument they establish a reduction from $\numHomsTo{P}$, where $P$ is a generalization of the path with $4$ vertices.
-Even though the reduction argument can be made valid for $\numHomsTo{H}[p]$ and $\numBipHomsTo{H}[p]$ the restriction to a substructure might destroy the properties that yield hardness already for trees $H$, a class of graphs for which the dichotomy is proved (see \cite{Faben:15:ParityGraphHoms, Goebel:18:HomsMod_p_Trees}).
+A central argument in the work of Chen et al.~\cite{Chen:19:The_Exponential-Time_Complexity} is that, for a bipartite graph $H$, there exists a simple reduction from $\probNumHom{B}$ to $\probNumHom{H}$.
+Here, $B$ is the ball of radius $2$ around a vertex $v$ of $H$ denoted by $\twoneigh{v}$, i.e. vertices of distance at most $2$ from $v$.
+By an iterative application of this argument, they establish a reduction from $\probNumHom{P}$, where $P$ is a generalization of the path with $4$ vertices.
+Even though the reduction argument can be made valid for $\probNumHom{H}[p]$ and $\probNumBipHom{H}[p]$ the restriction to a substructure might destroy the properties that yield hardness already for trees $H$, a class of graphs for which the dichotomy is proved (see \cite{Faben:15:Parity_Graph_Homs, Goebel:21:Counting_Homomorphisms_Trees}).
 An example is depicted in Figure~\ref{fig:example_failure_2-neighbourhood}.

 In a nutshell, the induced subgraphs of radius at most $2$ can admit too many automorphisms of order $p$.
-In Figure~\ref{fig:example_failure_2-neighbourhood} we observe that the problem originates from too many instances of complete bipartite graphs $K_{1,b}$, where $b\equiv 0 \pmod 3$ or $b\equiv 1\pmod 3$.
+In Figure~\ref{fig:example_failure_2-neighbourhood} we observe that the problem originates from too many instances of complete bipartite graphs $K_{1,b}$, where $b$ is congruent modulo $3$ to $0$ or $1$.
 The way to overcome this is to also consider the global structure.
-In the case displayed in Figure~\ref{fig:example_failure_2-neighbourhood} the number of walks of length $4$ from $v_4$ to vertices $v$ in the neighbourhood of $v_1$ is $0 \pmod 3$ if $v=v_2$ and $1$ else.
-The goal is then to construct a reduction restricting the study to $\twoneigh{v_0} \backslash \{v_2\}$, a graph that yields hardness.
-We do this in a general form by a second type of gadgetry called \emph{$(B,p)$-gadget} that reduces $\numBipHomsTo{H}[p]$ from $\numBipHomsTo{B}[p]$.
+In the case displayed in Figure~\ref{fig:example_failure_2-neighbourhood}, the number of walks of length $4$ from $v_4$ to a vertex $v$ in the neighbourhood of $v_1$ is congruent modulo $3$ to $0$ if $v$ is equal to $v_2$ and equal to $1$ otherwise.
+The goal is then a reduction restricting the study to $\twoneigh{v_0} \setminus \set{v_2}$, a graph that yields hardness.
+We do this in a general form by the second type of gadgetry called \emph{$(B,p)$-gadget} that reduces $\probNumBipHom{H}[p]$ from $\probNumBipHom{B}[p]$, where $B$ is an induced sub-bip-graph of $H$, an induced subgraph inheriting the fixed bipartition.